paperless-ngx/paperless-ngx/docs/setup.rst

     1000 (the default for the first normal user on most systems), it will work out of the box without any modifications.

-5. Run ``docker-compose up -d``.
+4. Run ``docker-compose up -d``.
 This will create and start the necessary containers.
+This will also build the image of paperless if you grabbed the source archive.

-6. To be able to login, you will need a super user.
+5. To be able to login, you will need a super user.
 To create it, execute the following command:

     .. code-block:: shell-session